Jansirani987/EXPERIMENT--01-ALP-FOR-8086/README.md

 # EXPERIMENT--01-ALP-FOR-8086
-Name : A A JANSI RANKI
+Name : A A JANSI RANI

 Roll no : 212224040130

 Date of experiment :09.09.2025